-On January 1, 2019, the Company adopted Accounting Standards Update ("ASU") No. 2016-02, "Leases" (ASC 842).
 The Company determines if an arrangement is a lease and the classification of that lease at inception based on: (1) whether the contract involves the use of a distinct identified asset, (2) whether the Company obtains the right to substantially all the economic benefits from the use of the asset throughout the period, and (3) whether the Company has a right to direct the use of the asset.
 The Company elected to not recognize a lease liability or right-of-use ("ROU") asset for leases with a term of twelve months or less.
 The Company also elected the practical expedient to not separate non-lease components for its leases.

 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make minimum lease payments arising from the lease.
 ROU assets are initially measured at amounts, which represents the discounted present value of the lease payments over the lease, plus any initial direct costs incurred.
 The lease liability is initially measured at lease commencement date based on the discounted present value of minimum lease payments over the lease term.
-The implicit rate within the operating leases are generally not determinable, therefore the Company uses the Incremental Borrowing Rate ("IBR") based on the information available at commencement date in determining the present value of lease payments.
+The implicit rate within the operating leases is generally not determinable, therefore the Company uses its Incremental Borrowing Rate ("IBR") based on the information available at commencement date in determining the present value of lease payments.
 The Company's IBR is estimated to approximate the interest rate on similar terms and payments and in economic environments where the leased asset is located.
 Certain leases include options to extend or terminate the lease.
 An option to extend the lease is considered in connection with determining the ROU asset and lease liability when it is reasonably certain that the Company will exercise that option.
 An option to terminate is considered unless it is reasonably certain that the Company will not exercise the option.